DarioKTS/tellMeY/README.md

 __You can use it selectively, wherever runtime guarantees are helpful — and skip it entirely__
 __to run free, and Blazingly Fast.__

-It does NOT modify JavaScript, expands it, or overrides any native behaviour!
+It does NOT modify JavaScript, noeither expands it, nor overrides any native behaviour!
 It simply exposes and organizes some of JavaScript’s built-in type checking logic that is hidden in
 `Object.prototype.toString.call(yourValue)` in a more accessible way (IMO, ofc).